ronaldseoh/cs276/week03/iir_chapter06_notes.md

     - together with a tf-idf for each component
 - *Overlap score measure*: Sum up the tf-idf of each term in $d$

-## 6.3 the vector space model for scoring
+## 6.3 The vector space model for scoring

 - Basic ideas underlying vector space scoring